Facebook denies providing government 'direct access' to servers

-SAN FRANCISCO (Reuters) - Facebook Inc said Thursday it does not provide any government agency with “direct access” to its servers, denying a central element of a Washington Post report.
+SAN FRANCISCO, June 6 (Reuters) - Facebook Inc said Thursday it does not provide any government agency with “direct access” to its servers, denying a central element of a Washington Post report.

 The Post reported on Thursday that the U.S. National Security Agency and the FBI are “tapping directly into the central servers of nine leading U.S. Internet companies” through a highly classified program known as PRISM, extracting audio, video, photographs, emails, documents and connection logs.